Reuven Ramaty High Energy Solar Spectroscopic Imager: Spacecraft

-The Imaging Telescope Assembly consists of the telescope tube, grid trays, Solar aspect system (SAS), and Roll angle system (RAS).
+The Imaging Telescope Assembly consisted of the telescope tube, grid trays, Solar aspect system (SAS), and Roll angle system (RAS).
 It was constructed, assembled, aligned, and tested at the Paul Scherrer Institute in Switzerland.
-The front and rear grid trays are attached to the telescope tube.
-It maintains the separation and alignment of the trays.
-Nine grids are mounted on a grid tray at each end of the telescope tube.
-The grid pairs modulate the transmission of solar flare X-ray and gamma ray emissions through to the detectors as the spacecraft spins around the axis of the telescope tube.
-The modulated count rates in the nine detectors are used in computers on the ground to construct images of solar flares in different energy bands.
+The front and rear grid trays were attached to the telescope tube.
+It maintained the separation and alignment of the trays.
+Nine grids were mounted on a grid tray at each end of the telescope tube.
+The grid pairs modulated the transmission of solar flare X-ray and gamma ray emissions through to the detectors as the spacecraft spins around the axis of the telescope tube.
+The modulated count rates in the nine detectors were used in computers on the ground to construct images of solar flares in different energy bands.
 The five coarse grids (square) were constructed by Van Beek Consultancy in Netherlands.
 The four fine grids (round) were constructed by Thermo Electron Tecomet in Massachusetts.
 All grids were characterized both optically and with X-rays at Goddard Space Flight Center before being shipped to the Paul Scherrer Institute for integration into the imaging telescope assembly.

-The spectrometer contains nine germanium detectors that are positioned behind the nine grid pairs on the telescope.
+The spectrometer contained nine germanium detectors that were positioned behind the nine grid pairs on the telescope.
 These artificially grown crystals, pure to over one part in a trillion, were manufactured by the ORTEC division of Perkin Elmer Instruments.
-When they are cooled to cryogenic temperatures and a high voltage is put across them (up to 4000 volts), they convert incoming X-rays and gamma-rays to pulses of electric current.
-The amount of current is proportional to the energy of the photon, and is measured by sensitive electronics designed at the Lawrence Lawrence Berkeley National Laboratory and the Space Sciences Laboratory, at Berkeley, California.
-The detectors are cooled with an electromechanical Stirling-cycle cryocooler (built by SunPower Inc., and flight qualified at Goddard Space Flight Center).
-It maintains them at the required operating temperature of -198 C, or 75° above absolute zero).
+When they were cooled to cryogenic temperatures and a high voltage was put across them (up to 4000 volts), they converted incoming X-rays and gamma-rays to pulses of electric current.
+The amount of current was proportional to the energy of the photon, and was measured by sensitive electronics designed at the Lawrence Berkeley National Laboratory and the Space Sciences Laboratory, at Berkeley, California.
+The detectors were cooled with an electromechanical Stirling-cycle cryocooler built by SunPower Inc., and flight qualified at Goddard Space Flight Center.
+It maintained them at the required operating temperature of -198 C, or 75° above absolute zero).